linusg/libjs-test262/README.md

 Dependencies are:

 -   `ansicolors` for stripping color codes from the output
 -   `ruamel.yaml` for parsing the test's YAML metadata
+-   `tqdm` for displaying a progress bar

 ## Usage